kurator-dev/kurator/docs/content/en/docs/fleet-manager/distributedstorage-plugin.md

 There are a few things to note in the above block storage class configuration:

 - provisioner is configured in the format (operator-namespace).rbd.csi.ceph.com.
 Change "rook-ceph" provisioner prefix to match the operator namespace if needed.
-- `parametes.clusterID` is the namespace where the rook cluster is running.
+- `parameters.clusterID` is the namespace where the rook cluster is running.
-- `parametes.pool` is the `CephBlockPool` created before.
+- `parameters.pool` is the `CephBlockPool` created before.

 ### FileSystem Storage Class Configuration